 When you work in customer support, there’s just no escaping the occasional (or, God forbid, hordes of) heated interactions with angry customers.
 We’re talking about those conversations that really challenge your resolve to try and not throw your screen out of the window.

 Put your screen down: read our customer service tips for difficult situations and really angry customers instead.

 What’s all the fuss about dealing with angry customers?

-Not being prepared for such situations can lead to stress, agent burnout, or even a PR disaster for your company.
+Not being prepared for handling difficult customers can lead to stress, agent burnout, or even a PR disaster for your company.

 And while it’s probably never going to be a picnic, a little bit of preparation can go a long way in helping you convert these emotionally charged conversations into opportunities where you can:

 - learn more about your customers and their pain points.

 - fix issues and further improve the customer experience.

 - delight your customers with your prompt and helpful support.

 Want to handle upset customers like an absolute boss?
 Read ahead.